laurenmarar/RoomRater/README.md

 ## Acknowledgements

-This projec was completed as a part of the Data Science Nanodegree with www.udacity.com.
+This project was completed as a part of the Data Science Nanodegree with www.udacity.com.